You may have heard the word probiotics mentioned when discussing a healthy lifestyle. Firstly, let’s get into what probiotics are.

 Taking Gut Care daily can improve bowel function and ease digestive discomfort by balancing out the good and bad bacteria and promoting the reproduction of the good stuff.

-Although it’s clear more research is needed into both IBS and Probiotics, the link between probiotics reducing the severity of symptoms from IBS is looking promising.
+Although it’s clear more research is needed into IBS and Probiotics, the link between probiotics reducing the severity of symptoms from IBS is promising.
 Including probiotics in your daily life could improve the quality of your life by helping your gut to function well.